SanchitaBora/Sampling_102003177/README.md

 In this step, we balanced the class distribution of the data-set using oversampling.

 2. Creating Five Samples:<br>
-We created five samples of the data-set using the sample size detection formula
+We created five samples of the data-set using the sample size detection formula <br>
 <b>n=(Z^2*p*(1-p))/(E^2)</b><br>
 where, Z=1.96 (assumed)<br>
        p=0.5 (assumed)<br>